-This project will bring new life to long-abandoned rowhomes on Detroit’s east side.
-For at least a decade, this property has been a source of blight and concern in the community.
-Now, the rehabilitation of these three-bedroom townhouses will bring investment, vibrancy, stability and quality housing to the dynamic and historic Islandview/Villages neighborhood.
+This project brings new life to long-abandoned rowhomes on Detroit’s east side.
+For at least a decade, this property was a source of blight and concern in the community.
+Now, the rehabilitation of these three-bedroom townhouses brings investment, vibrancy, stability and quality housing to the dynamic and historic Islandview/Villages neighborhood.

 This series of eight spacious townhomes, known as “K8” for its location along Kercheval Avenue, represent the rehabilitation and preservation of the neighborhood’s historic fabric and beauty.